giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Validation|`^[a-z]$`|

-ShortAz is a string type that represents the short name of an availability zone.
+A single character representation of the short name of an availability zone.
+  For example, "a" for "eu-west-1a".
 </details>
 <details>
 <summary>